Carter Rubin: Early and personal life

-Carter Rubin was born on October 11, 2005, in Shoreham, New York.
+Carter Rubin was born on October 11, 2005, and raised in Shoreham, New York.
 He was born into a musical family; his grandfather played guitar and provided backup vocals for the band Jay and the Americans in the 1960s.
-His older brother was diagnosed with autism at the age of two, which led to his family opening an autism foundation at which he performs.
-Following graduating high school, Rubin moved to Nashville, Tennessee to further his music career.
+His older brother, Jack (born 2001), was diagnosed with autism at the age of two, which led to his mother, Alonna, opening Families in Arms, a nonprofit autism foundation at which he performs, that raises money to send families like Rubin's to Walt Disney World.
+After graduating from Shoreham-Wading River High School, Rubin moved with his family to Nashville, Tennessee to further his music career.

 Career

 2020: The Voice

 In 2020, Rubin entered the 19th season of The Voice.
 In his blind audition, he sang "Before You Go" by Lewis Capaldi.
 Two of the four coaches, Gwen Stefani & John Legend, expressed interest in mentoring him.
 Rubin chose to become a member of Team Gwen.
 He made it to the finale and won the season on Dec.
 15, 2020.
-In the finale, he debuted his original song "Up from Here".
+In the finale, he debuted his original song "Up from Here", which is a tribute to his friend, Andrew McMorris (2006-2018), an aspiring aviator who tragically died two years prior after being hit by a drunk driver while hiking with his Boy Scout Troop.
 Ultimately, Rubin won $US100,000 and a record deal with Republic Records, a label owned by Universal Music Group.